 Last year's winner and Cup Champion was Joey Logano who started 5th.
 Denny Hamlin was on the pole with a speed of 173.863.
 He finished 12th.
 The stages for this race end on Laps 80 and 160.

 There have been twenty races at Homestead.
 The winner has come from the pole just twice, from a top five spot thirteen times and a top ten fifteen times.
 Only two races have been won from 20th or back.

 We have added a link to a recap of the previous race to the menu on the right side of this page.

 Jimmie Johnson was dropped by three teams and is no longer the most popular driver in the league.
-He is on eighteen lineups.
-Next are Brad Keselowski (17 rosters), Jimmie Johnson (16 rosters), Corey LaJoie and David Ragan (both on 14 rosters) and William Byron and Jimmie Johnson (both on 13 rosters).
-Kurt Busch (Group 2), Chase Elliott (G2) and Aric Almirola (G3) are the only drivers in the Top Seven groups who are not on at least one lineup.
+Kyle Larsen takes over that spot; he is on seventeen lineups.
+Denny Hamlin (16 rosters) is next followed by Michael McDowell and David Ragan (both on 14 rosters) and William Byron and Jimmie Johnson (both on 13 rosters).
+Kurt Busch (Group 2) is still the only driver in the Top Seven groups that is not on at least one lineup.
 Erik Jones and Aric Almirola (both in G3) and Darrell Wallace, Jr. (G7) are the only drivers on just one lineup.
 All of the other drivers in the top seven groups were on two or more rosters.

 The "Move Of The Week" at Phoenix helped Tom Brady take first place.
 They dropped Brad Keselowski for race winner Denny Hamlin and gained twenty-five points.
 The "Goof Of The Week" goes to M J Racing but it wasn't that much of a goof.
 They dropped Jimmie Johnson for Ryan Newman.
 That cost them just four points.
 The league average for the race was 208.5 and there were no scores of 235 points or better.